PRosenb/DeepSleepScheduler/README.md

     void schedule(Runnable *runnable);

     /**
+      Schedule the callback method as soon as possible and remove all other tasks with the same callback.
+This is useful if you call it from an interrupt and want one execution only even if the interrupt triggers multiple times.
+       @param callback: the method to be called on the main thread */
+    void scheduleOnce(void (*callback)());
+    /**
+      Schedule the Runnable as soon as possible and remove all other tasks with the same Runnable.
+This is useful if you call it from an interrupt and want one execution only even if the interrupt triggers multiple times.
+      @param runnable: the Runnable on which the run() method will be called on the main thread */
+    void scheduleOnce(Runnable *runnable);

+    /**
        Schedule the callback after delayMillis milliseconds.
        @param callback: the method to be called on the main thread
        @param delayMillis: the time to wait in milliseconds until the callback shall be made